 Photograph the movement

 One second was enough to capture the movement of this cornfield.
-If the light does not allow you to open the shutter that long on a sunny day, close the diaphragm to the maximum and lower the ISO to the minimum, if you still have problems, a neutral density filter will solve the image.
+Suppose the light does not allow you to open the shutter that long on a sunny day, close the diaphragm to the maximum and lower the ISO to the minimum.
+If you still have problems, a neutral density filter will solve the image.

-Amusement parks are a good place to practice long exposure photography.
-With a little less than a second I managed to capture the movement of the attraction, while I moved my hand slightly following the boy.
-By doing this we can freeze the part of the photograph that we follow, while the rest of the image appears in motion.
+Amusement parks are an excellent place to practice long-exposure photography.
+I managed to capture the attraction’s movement with a little less than a second while I moved my hand slightly, following the boy.
+We can freeze the part of the photograph that we follow while the rest of the image appears in motion.

 As Buddy raced up the water dramatically, I set the camera to a shutter speed of 1/800 to capture his expression in midair and the droplets still suspended.
-In these situations we will use high speeds to freeze the action without trails, with the burst mode selected, while we follow the subject so as not to lose focus or we will use the AI SERVO mode, in which the camera while pressing the shutter button halfway, will focus the moving point that we have marked.
+In these situations, we will use high rates to freeze the action without trails, with the burst mode selected.
+At the same time, we follow the subject so as not to lose focus, or we will use the AI SERVO mode, in which the camera, while pressing the shutter button halfway, will focus the moving point that we have marked.

-As you can see, the shutter speed is an adjustment that allows us many combinations and each one gives completely different results.
-I hope that it has been clear or given you some idea on how to use it in your next photographs.
+As you can see, the shutter speed is an adjustment that allows us many combinations, and each one gives completely different results.
+I hope that it has been transparent or given you some idea of using it in your next photographs.